-Number Theory Seminar Number theory seminar at Osaka University is a seminar for faculty members and graduate students of Osaka University or researchers studying nearby University.
-The seminar is usually held on Fridays, once every two weeks.
+Number Theory Seminar Number theory seminar at Osaka University is a seminar for faculty members and graduate students of Osaka University or researchers studying nearby Osaka University.
 The subject of the seminar covers wide topics concerning Number theory, especially, algebraic number theory and analytic number theory, modular forms, arithmetic geometry, representation theory and algebraic combinatorics.
 In this seminar, we have reports of new results on these topics and we exchange ideas and technics of our research.